 Maybe not.
-The SNRA's approach to risk analysis stresses the importance of uncertainty and broad thinking, against overconfidence and a focus on the here and now.
-These things are essential for long range preparedness and planning.
-But they can paralyze decisive action in a crisis.

-When will Congress see a complete picture of national risk...?
+The SNRA's approach to risk analysis stresses the importance of uncertainty and broad thinking, against overconfidence and a focus on the When will Congress see a complete picture of national risk...?

 - Sen. Landrieu, question for the record, April 2013